 Ischemic stroke is the most common type of stroke or cerebrovascular accident (CVA).
 It is caused by obstruction of blood flow, resulting in brain damage in the area served by the particular blood vessel.
 Depending on the size and location of the stroke it can cause a variety of different neurological deficits, such as weakness of half of the face, one arm, a leg or half the body, numbness, incoordination, trouble with speech or swallowing, inability to speak or understand language, among others.
 Almost 7 million new strokes occur every year.
 The risk of stroke increases with age, which is not something we can change, but there are well known treatable vascular risk factors such as high blood pressure, blood sugar (diabetes), cholesterol and smoking.
 Your doctors can help you manage these problems to reduce your risk of stroke.

 It is important to quickly identify the signs of a stroke.
-A good way to remember is with the word “FAST.”
-The letter F stands for face, since a stroke may cause drooping or numbness on one side of the face.
-A stands for Arm, with one arm having weakness, numbness or a change in coordination.
-S is for speech, with slurring of speech, trouble finding words or understanding.
+A good way to remember are with the words “B.E.
+F.A.S.T.”
+The letter B stands for balance, watch for sudden loss of balance.
+E is for eyes, check for vision loss.
+F stands for face, since a stroke may cause drooping or numbness on one side of the face.
+A stands for arm, with one arm having weakness, numbness, or a change in coordination.
+S is for speech, with slurring of speech, trouble finding words, or understanding.
 The letter T is for time, to remind you that you need to act quickly if any of these symptoms occurs.
 If you suspect a stroke, you should call 911 or come to the hospital right away.
 Treatment of acute ischemic strokes with the clot-busting drug TPA is possible in the first 3 to 4.5 hours from onset of symptoms.

 Sometimes the symptoms of a stroke go away quickly without treatment.
 A transient ischemic attack (TIA) is a transient neurological deficit that lasts less than 24 hours (typically less than 15 minutes) and leaves no lasting neurological deficit.
 While this is a good thing, it is important for you to seek immediate medical attention if you suspect a TIA.
 Having a TIA greatly increases your risk of having a full blown stroke, and it is important to find out why you had the TIA while the risk factors can be corrected.